rogerbinns/apsw/doc/benchmarking.rst

 .. code-block:: text

     $ python3 -m apsw.speedtest --help
-    Usage: apsw.speedtest [options]

-    Options:
+    usage: apsw.speedtest [-h] [--apsw] [--sqlite3] [--correctness]
+                          [--scale SCALE] [--database DATABASE] [--tests TESTS]
+                          [--iterations N] [--tests-detail] [--dump-sql FILENAME]
+                          [--sc-size N] [--unicode UNICODE] [--data-size SIZE]
+                          [--hide-runs]

+    Tests performance of apsw and sqlite3 packages

+    options:
-      -h, --help           show this help message and exit --apsw               Include apsw in testing (False)
+      -h, --help           show this help message and exit --apsw               Include apsw in testing [False]
-      --sqlite3            Include sqlite3 module in testing (False) --correctness        Do a correctness test
+      --sqlite3            Include sqlite3 module in testing [False] --correctness        Do a correctness test
-      --scale=SCALE        How many statements to execute.
-Each unit takes about 2 seconds per test on memory only databases.
-[Default 10]
-      --database=DATABASE  The database file to use [Default :memory:]
+      --scale SCALE        How many statements to execute.
+Each 5 units takes about 1 second per test on memory only databases.
+[10] --database DATABASE  The database file to use [:memory:]
-      --tests=TESTS        What tests to run [Default
+      --tests TESTS        What tests to run
-                           bigstmt,statements,statements_nobindings]
+                           [bigstmt,statements,statements_nobindings]
-      --iterations=N       How many times to run the tests [Default 4] --tests-detail       Print details of what the tests do.
+      --iterations N       How many times to run the tests [4] --tests-detail       Print details of what the tests do.
 (Does not run the tests)
-      --dump-sql=FILENAME  Name of file to dump SQL to.
+      --dump-sql FILENAME  Name of file to dump SQL to.
 This is useful for feeding into the SQLite command line shell.
-      --sc-size=N          Size of the statement cache.
-APSW will disable cache with value of zero.  sqlite3 ensures a minimum of 5 [Default 100]
-      --unicode=UNICODE    Percentage of text that is non-ascii unicode characters [Default 0]
+      --sc-size N          Size of the statement cache.
+[128] --unicode UNICODE    Percentage of text that is non-ascii unicode characters [0]
-      --data-size=SIZE     Maximum size in characters of data items - keep this number small unless you are on 64 bits and have lots of memory with a small scale - you can easily consume multiple gigabytes [Default same as original TCL speedtest]
+      --data-size SIZE     Duplicate the ~50 byte text column value up to this many times (amount randomly selected per row) --hide-runs          Don't show the individual iteration timings, only final summary

     $ python3 -m apsw.speedtest --tests-detail